Mock trial: United Kingdom

-The Bar National Mock Trial Competition involves students to take on the roles of barristers and witnesses and present their case against teams from other schools.
-It has been running annually since 1991 with regional tournaments and the national final.
-There are 2,000 students in years 10 to 13, 300 barristers and advocates, and 90 judges involved in this competition.
+The National Bar Mock Trial Competition involves students taking on the roles of barristers and witnesses and presenting their case against teams from other schools.
+Young Citizens, in association with His Majesty's Courts and Tribunal Service and the Bar Council, has been running Mock Trial Competitions annually since 1991.
+The competition consists of several regional heats and a national final to decide the winner.
+In 2022/23, 938 students aged between 15 – 18 years old from 144 schools participated in the competition.
+The heats were supported by over 70 legal volunteers, including judges, barristers and law students.

+The Magistrates Mock Trial Competition, organised by Young Citizens in association with the Magistrates Association, involves students taking on the roles of magistrates and witnesses.
+In 2022/2023, approximately 2,900 students aged between 12 – 14 years from 193 schools participated in the competition.
+The heats were supported by approximately 600 legal volunteers, including judges, barristers and law students.

-The Magistrates Association of England and Wales organises a mock trial competition for junior and secondary-school age children, primarily aimed at promoting confidence in public speaking as well as introducing young people to the courts system.
+Mock Trials are primarily aimed at promoting confidence in public speaking as well as introducing young people to the justice system and legal profession.

-The School Mock Court Case Project runs both primary and secondary school competitions primarily in Scotland, although has undertaken a number of international competitions.
+In Scotland, The School Mock Court Case Project runs both primary and secondary school competitions, although has undertaken a number of international competitions.
 Currently some 100 schools, circa 3,000 students are involved.
 As of 2021, international schools started entering the programme, with over 16 countries taking part.

 United States

 Competition framework

 Competitive mock trial functions in yearly cycles.
 Each year, a case packet is distributed to all participating schools in late summer to early fall.
-The case packet is a series of documents including the charges, penal code, stipulations, case law, and jury instructions as well as all exhibits and affidavits relevant to the case.
-During a mock trial, competitors are restricted to only the materials provided in the case packet and may not reference any outside sources.
-In order to prepare for competition, teams thoroughly read and analyze the case packet.
+The case packet is a series of documents including the charges, penal code, stipulations, case law, and jury instructions as well as exhibits and affidavits relevant to the case.

 National mock trial teams consist of a minimum of six and a maximum of twelve official members.
 The size of state mock trial teams can vary; California, for example, allows up to 25 official team members.
-Each team prepares both sides of the case: prosecution/plaintiff and defense in a criminal trial, plaintiff and defense in a civil action.
+Each team prepares both sides of the case: prosecution and defense in a criminal trial, plaintiff and defense in a civil action.
 Each side is composed of two or three attorneys as well as two or three witnesses, all played by members of the team.
 Teams must be organized into two sides of five to six players for the prosecution/plaintiff and defense.
-It is important to note that high school mock trial is governed by state bar associations, meaning that cases, rules, and competition structure vary from state to state whereas all of college mock trial is governed by the American Mock Trial Association, meaning that every school uses the same case and is subject to the same rules.
+It is important to note that high school mock trial is governed by state bar associations, meaning that cases, rules, and competition structure vary from state to state.
+College mock trial is governed by the American Mock Trial Association, meaning that every school uses the same case and is subject to the same rules.